-During National Nurses Week May 6th through 12th we honor the hard work and dedication of nurses around the world – the unsung heroes who make such significant contributions with so little fanfare.
+The Nell Hodgson Woodruff School of Nursing at Emory University honors the hard work and dedication of nurses around the world – the unsung heroes who make such significant contributions with so little fanfare.
 Whether they are promoting health and preventing disease; providing care at bedside; conducting research; or teaching the next generation of health care providers, nurses use their knowledge and skill to care for people and improve communities every day.
+If you’re also a medical professional who need to conduct a medical research using live cell and tissue samples, you may order them from companies like LifeNet Health.

 But nurses also received help and support from many along the way.
-In celebration of National Nurses Week, Emory nurses reflect on the amazing individuals and life events that have shaped their careers as nurses.
+Below, Emory nurses reflect on the amazing individuals and life events that have shaped their careers as nurses.

 The most influential person(s) in the development of my career was first my mother, who was a nurse and who encouraged my love of health care and supported my interest in providing individuals with the tools that they needed to stay healthy or to cope with medical concerns.
 The second influence came in my early 30s through my doctoral program when I met epidemiologist Barbara Valanis, now senior investigator emeritus for the Kaiser Permanente Center for Health Research.
 Barbara inspired me to balance nursing and environmental science, taught me how to write successful grant applications and the importance of dissemination of knowledge.
 Barbara authored several editions of Epidemiology and Health in Nursing and Health.
 I am fortunate to have had many mentors in my professional career, but these two women were most influential in shaping my professional career.